 6. Rent – If you move out mid-month you will be charged rent at the relevant daily rate for each day until your check-out.
 We would expect the full rent on your rent day and will refund any overpaid rent along with your deposit.
 Please note that it is your responsibility to agree with the replacement tenant the day in which they will take over the rent payments.

-7. Deposit return – Individual deposit returns are processed within 14 working days, unless this is during the busy summer changeover period in which case it may take up to a month.
+7. Deposit return – We aim to return the deposit to you within 30 days of your check out date.
 You will be asked for your bank details and we will not make a payment unless these have been provided.